VibAltekar/ZharkTradingFirm/pricePrediction/README.md

     - Multi-layer LSTM's do not perform as well as a one layer LSTM.
 I tried passing in the output sequences from the initial layers (using Keras' return_sequences=True method) to the next layers, but that increased the MSE.
     - Using a one layer LSTM with 150 nodes provided the lowest MSE for the data.
       - This should be tested with multi-variable model.
-    - Using a Stateful RNN (batch memories are passed to the next batch for long term sequences)
-      - Worked really bad.
-Maybe we don't need long term sequences for this case.
-Again, should tested on really short range data.
     - Dropout
       - Increases MSE but decreases overfitting.
 It should definitely be included.
 Tested with 0.3 and 0.1 dropout.
   - Normalization
     - MinMaxScaler by SKlearn.
-  - Moving forward
-    - Should we be using shuffle=False?
+    - Differentiation between points (negative or positive increase over period of time).

+### Stateful RNN
+  - Results are equivalent to using a stateless network with LSTM's.
+  - multi-day prediction has a low RMSE for day two and day three (expected).
+This could be effective for long term intervals with short-term data (within the hour, or maybe even hourly).